amd/aocl-data-analytics/doc/C/data_management/data.rst

    "thousands", "string", "empty", "The character used to separate thousands when reading numeric values in CSV files.", "" "skip empty lines", "integer", ":math:`i=0`", "Whether or not to ignore empty lines in CSV files (note that caution should be used when using this in conjunction with options such as CSV skip rows since line numbers may no longer correspond to the original line numbers in the CSV file).", ":math:`0 \le i \le 1`"
    "storage order", "string", ":math:`s=` `column-major`", "Whether to return data in row- or column-major format.", ":math:`s=` `column-major`, or `row-major`."
-   "skip empty lines", "integer", ":math:`i=0`", "Whether or not to ignore empty lines in CSV files (note that caution should be used when using this in conjunction with options such as CSV skip rows since line numbers may no longer correspond to the original line numbers in the CSV file).", ":math:`0 \le i \le 1`"
    "double quote", "integer", ":math:`i=0`", "Whether or not to interpret two consecutive quotechar characters within a field as a single quotechar character.", ":math:`0 \le i \le 1`"